Loading...

 So we've got here a cashew seed.

-And if you cut open a cashew seed, you can see, inside we've got the embryo there, and then we've got a food store, and then round the outside, we have got a seed coat.
+And if you cut open a cashew seed, you can see inside we've got the embryo there.

 And then we've got a pistachio tree here.

-Some of you might recognise these nuts.
+Some of you might recognize these nuts.

-And it's got an embryo here, and it's got a food store, and it's got a seed coat.
+And it's got an embryo here and it's got a food store and it's got a seed coat.

-Now, you might call these nuts a cashew nut or a pistachio nut.
+Now you might call these nuts a cashew nut or a pistachio nut.

 In scientific terms, these are actually seeds.

-They're seeds because they form inside a fruit, and they have all of the key identifiers that make them a seed.
+And they have all of the key identifiers that make them a seed.

 So they have the food store, the embryo, and the seed coat.

-And if you've got any of these at home, you could have a go at doing this yourself as long as you soak them in water for 24 hours beforehand.
+And if you've got any of these at home, you could have a go at doing this yourself as long as you soak in water for 24 hours beforehand.

 And you need to make sure that you have somebody who can check on your safety if you're cutting them open.